JackTheFoxOtter/blender-wallbuilder/README.md

 Description will be added eventually.

-Special thanks to Alex (@ByteArrayInputStream) to help me out with the math for this one.
+Special thanks to Alex (@ByteArrayInputStream) for helping me out with the math for this one.